We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An oral avocado allergy is triggered when you eat avocado and your body treats the food as an invader, alerting your immune system.
 Your body reacts with mild to severe allergy symptoms, such as itching of your lips, mouth, and throat.

-However, if you’re allergic to latex and have a reaction to one of these foods, you could be reacting to the latex in the gloves of a food preparer, not the food itself!
+However, if you’re allergic to latex and have a reaction to one of these foods, you could be reacting to the latex in the gloves of a food preparer, not the food itself.

-If you’ve been handling avocados and you feel symptoms of an allergic reaction on your skin, it’s possible the pesticides and other crop chemicals on the surface of the avocado are what’s bothering you.
+If you’ve been handling avocados and you feel symptoms of an allergic reaction on your skin, it’s possible that the pesticides and other crop chemicals on the surface of the avocado are what’s bothering you.

-If your symptoms aren’t serious, an over-the-counter antihistamine might make you feel more comfortable.
-If your skin is irritated, over-the-counter cortisone cream may help.
+If your symptoms aren’t serious, an over-the-counter (OTC) antihistamine might make you feel more comfortable.
+If your skin is irritated, OTC cortisone cream may help.

 However, the best way to avoid triggering an allergic reaction to avocados is to simply avoid them.